griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 The error files for all individual tasks are located in the cromwell-executions folder of the designated Google Bucket.
 Simply follow the path located in the error file to the stderr file and view it on a web browser.
 Oftentimes the errors located in this file are much more interpretable and will lead to a conclusion about what the problem is.

 However, if the error is still not interpretable, we begin to do a traceback of pipeline tasks to identify where exactly the problem occurred.
 In the same folder as the stderr file, explore the other files in the folder, like the `stdout`, `log`, or `script`.
 The `script` file will let you know what command was run and the inputs needed for that command.
-Make sure the inputs look correct. **Some common things we have seen are the input files are empty or incredible small, indicating that a process was not completed correctly or was interrupted.**
+Make sure the inputs look correct. **Some common things we have seen are the input files are empty or incredibly small, indicating that a process was not completed correctly or was interrupted.**

 Note: If `call-caching` was used because you resubmitted a workflow on the same VM, there might be a `place_holder.txt` that indicates where the data is being pulled (cached) from.
 The file will look like this: